Discover Student Loans Review

-Undergraduate borrowers have a repayment term up to 15 years, regardless of the amount borrowed, while graduate students have a repayment term up to 20 years.
+- Limited repayment terms.
+Undergraduate borrowers have a repayment term of 15 years, regardless of the amount borrowed, while graduate students have a repayment term of 20 years.
 Consolidation loans through Discover offer 10 or 20 year terms, but no other options.
+Many other lenders allow borrowers to choose among a wide range of repayment terms.

-Additionally, qualifying for a Discover Student Loan when refinancing or consolidating may be difficult for borrowers who have a low credit score, low income, or no cosigner.
+- Strict eligibility requirements.
+Qualifying for a Discover Student Loan may be difficult for borrowers who have a low credit score, low income, or no cosigner.

-Lastly, Discover Student Loans do not come with the same provisions as federal student loans.
+- Less protections than federal student loans.
+Most private student loans do not come with the same protections as federal student loans.
 Income-driven repayment plans, forbearance, and potential student loan forgiveness are not available with private student loans from Discover (and most other private lenders).

 Applying for Discover Student Loans